ponylang/pony-tutorial/docs/generics/index.md

 ## Generic Classes

 A generic class is a class that can have parameters, much like a method has parameters.
-The parameters for a generic class are types.
+The parameters for a generic class are types, including their reference capability.
 Parameters are introduced to a class using square brackets.

 Take the following example of a non-generic class: